kobiton/docs/CONTRIBUTING.md

 ## Hide a page from search

-All `.adoc` files within `modules` are searchable on Kobiton Docs using the [Antora Lunr Extension](https://gitlab.com/antora/antora-lunr-extension).
-To hide a page from search, add the `:noindex:` attribute to the page's metadata.
+By default, all `.adoc` files in the `modules` directory are searchable on Kobiton Docs using the [Antora Lunr Extension](https://gitlab.com/antora/antora-lunr-extension).
+To hide a page from search results, add the `:noindex:` attribute to the page's metadata.

 For example: